 Clicking on the translation link activates a free translation service to convert the page to Spanish.
 As with any Internet translation, the conversion is not context-sensitive and may not translate the text to its original meaning.
 NC State Extension does not guarantee the accuracy of the translated text.
 Please note that some applications and/or services may not function as expected when translated.Collapse ▲

 Recently my family and I went on a weekend adventure.
 For four days we exchanged the comforts of home for the beauty of the great outdoors.
 We went camping.
 There is something wonderful about the sounds of the night coming from the other side of the tent, the flicker of a flashlight in the trees after dark, and the smoky scents of campfire residue on all my clothes.
 I highly recommend camping as a great way to get the kids unplugged and outdoors.
-There are many camping opportunities in and around Lee County and this time our adventure happened at Jordan Lake.
+There are many camping opportunities in North Carolina and this time our adventure took us to Stone Mountain State Park in Roaring Gap, two and a half hours from my home.
 There are also many different ways to camp.
 Our way is to take everything but the kitchen sink and back up to the campsite to unload.
 Some like to take very little so they can hike into the primitive woods and really get away from it all.
 No matter how large or small you camp, you must plan and pack well so you can have a fun and relaxing time.
 Here are a few tips.